 Tyre pressures and tread depths: your tyre safety check guide

-Another reason why checking your tyres is a sensible thing to do is that neglected tyres cost money.
-If tyre pressures aren’t kept to the correct levels, it not only increases fuel consumption, but also increases wear on various components.
-The reason being, a flat or underinflated tyre has more resistance to rotating due to the higher surface area of rubber being in contact with the road.
-This explains why cars with flat tyres pull to one side.
+Another reason why checking your tyres is a sensible thing to do is that neglected tyres can end up costing you more than the price it costs to replace them.
+If pressures aren’t kept to the correct levels, your car will use more fuel as flat or underinflated tyres have greater rolling resistance due to the higher surface area of rubber in contact with the road.
+It could result in your car pulling to one side.

 Legislation has made it easier to check tyre pressures, because since 2014, all new cars sold in the EU must come with a tyre-pressure monitoring system (TPMS).
-This systems use sensors within the car's wheels that can detect a drop in air pressure.
+This system uses sensors within the car's wheels that can detect a drop in air pressure.
 This will then flash up a warning on the car's dashboard if it falls below a certain level, usually telling you which corner is affected.
-If you’ve bought a new car in the last year or two, then it’s likely to come fitted with TPMS.
+If you’ve bought a new car since 2014, then it’s likely to come fitted with TPMS.

-If your car doesn’t have TPMS, you can retrofit it with aftermarket kits, and anyway it's easy to check your pressures using a manual or digital tyre pressure gauge.
+If your car doesn’t have TPMS, you can retrofit it with aftermarket kits, but it's easy to check your pressures using a manual or digital tyre pressure gauge.
 You can use the equipment provided on garage forecourts, although there’s often a small charge, and the system may not be the most accurate.
-Either way, the procedure for checking your pressures is the same.

 How to check your car tyre pressures

 Tyre pressure is measured using two units: bar (where 1 bar is the pressure of the Earth’s atmosphere at sea level) and pounds per square inch (shortened to psi).
 Most gauges will display both units, and so will your car’s handbook, which lists the recommended pressures.
-Most cars also have a sticker or plate on the inside of one of the doorframes or on the fuel filler flap with a table of pressures.
+You can find your tyre pressure in your car’s handbook, on the sill on the driver’s side, or on the fuel filler flap.